Quintor/headless-wordpress-workshop/README.md

 ### 1. Listing Posts

 To start off we will display a list of posts in the `index.tsx` component.
 Whatever you return from the `getInitialProps` method is included in `this.props` in the component.
-There is an API service shell in `wordpress.service.ts` which can be expanded.
+There is an API service shell in `wordpress.service.ts` which will be expanded.

 - Implement `getPosts` in the API service\
 - Use the API service to return posts from `getInitialProps`